1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 [`this.dispatchEvent(new CustomEvent('save'));`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/store.js#L17)

-In the App init method we subscribe to this event, and then re-render the app when the store changes:
+In the App init method, we subscribe to this event and then re-render the App when the store changes:

 [`Todos.addEventListener('save', App.render);`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/app.js#L19)